AlphaSue/clean_data_course_proj/CodeBook.md

 Details
 ---------
 There were 30 individual subjects in the test.
-They are represented by the arbitrary values 1 through 30 as indentifying indicators (`subject ids`).
+They are represented by the arbitrary values of numbers one through thirty as identifying indicators (`subject ids`).

 Accelerometer and gyroscope readings were analyzed for six types of activities:
 - walking